SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/01-Iterators.md

 Another way to iterate the elements of a Java Iterable is via its forEach() method.

-The forEach() method takes a Java Lambda Expression as parameter.
+The forEach() method takes a Java Lambda Expression as a parameter.

 This lambda expression is called once for each element in the Iterable.